Margaret Atwood, Salman Rushdie Headline 2019 Booker Prize Shortlist

 "But I wanted to explore, can one write a novel that is not within the Western tradition?
 Can one write a novel where the character is, probably half the time, able to have agency, while half the time, principalities and metaphysical forces are dueling to negotiate the character's life?
 So in some way, it's probably an uncharted territory, I'll say."

-Now, if Ellmann were to win, the Booker would be in uncharted territory, as well.
+Now, if Ellmann were to win, the Booker would be in uncharted territory as well.
 At nearly 1,000 pages, her Ducks, Newbury Port would be the longest novel in the prize's 50-year history; only 2013's 832-page winner The Luminaries comes close.

 Still, judge Joanna MacGregor said that while Ellmann's novel is "challengingly epic," her story of an Ohio housewife nevertheless flows "with dazzling lightness and speed."

-Note: A previous version of this story misspelled author Elif Shafak's last name as Safak.